Focus

 Faculty, and Executive Director.

-is a highly motivated, experienced and
+She is a highly motivated, experienced and

 focused senior executive with excellent evaluation and analysis